We can’t have a repeat of the Lakeridge Tennis Club debacle.

 Important Historical Context

 The Lakeridge golf course is 155 acres and was integral to the 900 acres Master Planned Community of Lakeridge built in 1969.
 The golf course was not zoned PGOS until January 2006.
 It was the Reno City Council that initiated the rezoning of the Lakeridge Golf Course to PGOS.
 The City Council made this decision because the Council “desired a more comprehensive approach to regulating golf courses that involves situating golf courses within a zoning district that corresponds in purpose and intent to golf course characteristics” (Staff Report- November 17 2005).
-Moreover, “rezoning Lakeridge golf course to OS limit(ed) the possibility of the golf course being converted to a more intensive use allowed in the SF15 district which infrastructure (was)not planned…..infrastructure in the immediate area such as storm water facilities and the traffic network were not planned for this intensity of development”.
+Moreover, “rezoning Lakeridge golf course to PGOS limit(ed) the possibility of the golf course being converted to a more intensive use allowed in the SF15 district which infrastructure (was)not planned…..infrastructure in the immediate area such as storm water facilities and the traffic network were not planned for this intensity of development”.
 (Staff Report- November 17 2005).
 As the prior zoning of the golf course did not correspond to the master plan land use designation, it was for this reason that the City Council identified the golf course along with 1,169 other sites and over time rezoned the non conforming properties to confirming zoning districts.

 The Duncan family bought the Lakeridge Golf Course, part of the Lakeridge Master Planned Community, in 2013.